A history of East-the-Water (part 1)

 The Norman conquest saw the manor of Bideford pass from Brictric to William the Conqueror’s wife Matilda of Flanders.
 Thus becoming an ancient demesne, exempt from tax and toll by virtue of belonging to the crown.
 Upon her death, in 1083, it reverted to the regent, thence to be granted to Richard de Granville (the descendants of Granville adopted many versions of their surname.
 This history reflects those variations, whilst opting for ‘Granville’ as a generic version).

 In the Domesday survey of 1086, Bideford, as a whole, had a population of only 30 villagers, 8 smallholders and 14 slaves.
-Salt was produced in nearby Northam (the local East-the-Water name “Salterns” preserving a link with that trade) and Bideford had the finest salmon fishery in Devon.
-Many fish were trapped using fish weirs, the remains of which may be found along the Torridge and the Taw as the tide ebbs.
+Salt was produced in nearby Northam (the local East-the-Water name “Salterns” preserving a link with that trade) and Bideford had the most valuable fishery in Devon.
+Many fish were trapped using fish weirs.
+The remains of such devices having survived, especially in the Taw, and visible as the tide ebbs.